rehanguha/rehanguha.github.io/_posts/2020-03-31-sir-epidemic-model.md

 ---
 layout: post
-title: SIR Epidemic Model with some Modifications
-excerpt: ""
+title: COVID-19 :: Analysis & Inference (Journal)
+excerpt: "Updated with my experiements & insights about COVID-19/SARS-CoV-2"
-categories: [Epidemic, Statistical Modelling, Code]
+categories: [Epidemic, Statistical Modelling, Code, website]
-tags: [COVID-19, Code]
+tags: [COVID-19, Code, SARS-CoV-2, Journal]
 share: true
 comments: true
 mathjax: true
 ---

+# [2 April 2020]

 ## The SIR Model

 The **SIR model** is one of the simplest compartmental models, and many models are derivatives of this basic form.

 The model consists of three compartments:

 - **S** for the number of susceptible,
 - **I** for the number of infectious, and
 - **R** for the number of recovered or deceased (or immune) individuals.

 This model is reasonably predictive for infectious diseases which are transmitted from human to human, and where recovery confers lasting resistance, such as measles, mumps and rubella.